robotomize/robotomize.me/robotomize.me/content/about.md

 * Degree in mathematics/computer science from Sakhalin State University.
 * 5+ years combined experience in software development
 * 3+ years of experience in PHP/JavaScript
-* 2-3 years of experience in Go
+* 3+ years of experience in Go

 ## Indie projects

 [Fliger.io](/fliger) - 🐱‍🚀 An analytical web application for researching youtube comment reactions.
 The project uses neural networks to study emotional tone, entity extraction, and semantic analysis

-**Technology stack:** Go, Mongodb, ClickHouse, gRPC, Python, Flask, JavaScript, Vue.js, Bulma
+Go, Mongodb, gRPC, Python/Flask, JavaScript/Vue.js

 ---

 [Bloops](/bloops) - What is bloopsbot? 🤖 This is a telegram bot created to organize offline quizzes

-**Technology stack:** Go, bboltdb
+Go, bboltdb

 ---

 [Cribe](https://t.me/cribe_bot) - is a telegram bot for downloading youtube videos.
 You just send a link to the bot and it uploads the video to Telegram.
 [Cribe on github](https://github.com/robotomize/cribe)

-**Technology stack:** Go, PostgreSQL, Redis, RabbiMQ
+Go, PostgreSQL, Redis, RabbiMQ, Telegram proxy

 ---

 [Ohmytime-bot](https://t.me/ohmytime_bot) - Get the local time in the selected location.
-Often you need to quickly see the local time in the city.
-This is a telegram bot that solves this problem.
 Just send him the name of the city or location and he will send you the local time.
 [Ohmytime on github](https://github.com/robotomize/ohmytime-bot)

-**Technology stack:** Go, Bleve - full text search lib
+Go, Bleve

-## Not a success story...
+---

-[Roxe.me](/roxeme) - It is a platform for small casual multiplayer games
+[Roxe.me](/roxeme) - a service for launching mini games, quizzes and quests

-**Technology stack:** Go, Websocket, MongoDB, Redis, JavaScript, Vue.js, Bulma
+Go, Websocket, MongoDB, Redis, JavaScript/Vue.js

-## Open source activity
+## Open source

 [SOD](https://github.com/robotomize/sod) - 🥷 Service with built-in database to recognize anomalies in vector data in